MicrosoftDocs/learn/learn-pr/iot/create-iot-device-dotnet/includes/2-construct-circuit.md

 A real-world device might use this relay to control the power to the fan.
 A fan large enough to maintain humidity in a cave would generally require a large AC current.
 For safety purposes, and to keep our focus on the code, our device is going to use an LED to represent a relay.
 An illuminated LED will indicate that our relay is "on."

-To activate the LED, our code will activate a General Purpose Input/Output (GPIO) pin for output, which will send current to the LED.
+To activate the LED, our code will activate a GPIO pin for output, which will send current to the LED.
 This is the same process you'd use to activate many relays.

 ## Construct the device